 Essentially the basic specs for a modern tablet.

-The other SoM that just popped up recently is the Nvidia Jetson Nano.
-Very capable SoM with similar specs but lacking WIFI.
-Though the GPU is much more high-end than the iMX8M Quad.
+The other SoM that popped up is the Nvidia Jetson Nano.
+Very capable SoM with similar specs but lacking WIFI (for now, looks like it will be an option in the future).
+The GPU is much more high-end than the iMX8M Quad though.

 Another very important part is the Display.
 Until now I never found a satisfying product that had a good picture quality and resolution.
 It just feels wrong to use a 800x480 display in 2019.